hitzhangjie/go-patterns/creational/3_builder/readme.md

 Solution:
     use builder pattern to build the final object step by step.

+    don't create the complex object by its own class's constructor, but rather move the creation logic to a separate builder class. this builder will build the complex object step by step.

+    this solution will eliminate the long parameter list and the complex creation logic.

 Variants:
     use function option pattern to control the constructor behavior. the constructor define default values for all underlying parameters that